-Some research in rodents or in test tubes shows that raspberry ketones might increase measures of metabolism and affect a hormone in the body called adiponectin, which regulates metabolism.
+Some research in rodents and test tubes shows that raspberry ketones might increase measures of metabolism and affect a hormone in the body called adiponectin, which regulates metabolism.
 Raspberry ketones are claimed to cause the fat within cells to be broken down more effectively, which helps the body burn fat faster.

 A 2012 study published in the Journal of Medical Food found that raspberry ketone treatment, after a high-fat diet, can protect rats against nonalcoholic steatohepatitis, which is liver inflammation caused by a buildup of fat in the liver.
 Researchers reported that raspberry ketones had a dual effect of liver protection and fat reduction in the tested rats.